KatherineMichel/creating-a-self-hosted-church-website/administration/jekyll-admin.md

 # Jekyll Admin

 Though GitHub could looking intimidating at first, it can actually be simple to use.
-For instance, creating a new blog post is not any more difficult than creating a new word document, writing some text and saving it.
+For instance, creating a new blog post is not any more difficult than creating a new Microsoft Word document, writing some text and saving it.
 For the website described in this GitBook, it is expected that the majority of the code-base will remain unchanged.
 The routine updates that need to be made can be made by non-developers in an isolated area of the code through a documented process, for example, occasionally adding a new blog post using the process described below.

 ## Getting Started